 Yes BUT… the tools should be sent as a no-obligation gift.
-I can’t sign any sort of ‘agreement’ before receiving them and the products are effectively valueless to me.
+I can’t sign any sort of ‘agreement’ before receiving stuff and the products are effectively valueless to me.
 I’m not prepared to cover any costs in connection with the arrangement – so for example if you want the tools back you’ll need to cover the shipping.
 Please get in touch beforehand and I’ll let you know whether they stand a chance of being featured in a video.
 If I do make a video about your product IT DOESN’T GIVE YOU ANY RIGHTS TO COPY MY CONTENT AND RE-USE IT FOR YOUR OWN MARKETING PURPOSES.
-You may share or embed the video via my original YouTube URL.
+You may however share or embed the video via my original YouTube URL.

 How do I send you a sticker or other stuff?

 See PO box address on the contact page – thank you!

 It’s something I’d love to do more often but there’s not much stuff like this in the North East and getting the time to travel is tricky.

 I need a handyman to do some work – can you help?

 Sorry but no!
 This web site is for the Gosforth Handyman YouTube channel.